 More than 6 % of the population suffers from peripheral neuropathies.
 Over 90 % of all neuropathies are induced by local pressure on the nerve.
 A detailed diagnosis requires exact localization and treatment by conservative or surgical decompression e.g. 300 000 surgeries are only performed for the carpal tunnel syndrome every year.

 Magnetoneurography (MNG) provides an alternative and also very attractive technology to the electrode-based nerve conduction studies called Electroneurography (ENG).
 The Electroneuography is the current gold standard of nerve assessment to investigate the nerve conduction velocity.
 In this case the nerve signal is deviated by conventional electrical electrodes.
 This technique only allows to distinguish between axonal and demyelinating forms of neuropathy, but the localizing capacities are quite poor.
 Finally, this results in a lack of spatial resolution, because only segment-wise information are available.
 Additional modern nerve imaging techniques are required to create a functional projection of the nerve characterizing for an accurate diagnosis and treatment.
+Hence, our first objective is to optimize the diagnostic specificity via a multichannel neurographical approach and to apply new signal processing methods for further signal enhancement.

 Magnetoneurography uses magnetic field sensors instead and they do not require direct skin contact.
 Moreover magnetic field sensors can be combined in arrays to make a localization of the potential nerve pathology possible.
 This enables also highly resolved functional nerve sampling at bedside.
 The main objective of this modern technique is to optimize the diagnostic specificity of neuropathies by developing a spatially continuous scanning of nerves with a magnetic field sensor.
 This approach will increase and also combine the spatial resolution and functional information.
 In summary, this will further improve the treatment.